One of the best ways to build wealth over time is to invest. Keeping track of your portfolio isn’t always easy, though.

 Some stock tracking apps also offer access to other asset classes.
 If you’re interested in a full picture of how all your holdings work together, a stock tracking app that connects to all your investment accounts can be useful, since you’ll be able to see other items, including potentially cryptocurrencies, in one place.

-Personal Capital is a great choice because it offers a holistic view of your finances--including your investments.
-On top of seeing your investment assets and how they fit in with the rest of your money choices, Personal Capital also offers a premium investment management service.
+Empower is a great choice because it offers a holistic view of your finances–including your investments.
+On top of seeing your investment assets and how they fit in with the rest of your money choices, Empower also offers a premium investment management service.

 You don’t have to pay for management services to get access to some portfolio tools, however.
-Here are some of the free services included when you use Personal Capital:
+Here are some of the free services included when you use Empower:

 401(k) Fee Analyzer

-Use Personal Capitals Retirement Calculator to figure out whether your current portfolio will support the retirement you want.
+Use Empowers Retirement Calculator to figure out whether your current portfolio will support the retirement you want.
 You can see how much you’re likely to need in retirement and adjust your contributions and investments to meet your long-term needs.

 With the help of this tool, you can manage your own portfolio.
 After reviewing your assets, you can get tips on rebalancing and risk tolerance to see what tweaks you can make for a portfolio more likely to help you reach your goals.